yurimann/first-ajax/README.md

 ```

 ### Practice
+1. Open the index.html file in your browser.
-1. In your ajax.js file, build an AJAX request that:
+2. In the linked ajax.js file, build an AJAX request that:
   - _retrieves the information at the root path of the server, by sending an empty JavaScript object, and expecting a text response._
-2. Ensure the request is wrapped in a `$(document).ready`.
+3. Ensure the request is wrapped in a `$(document).ready`.
-3. Ensure your Network Tab is open in Developer tools, and run the request by reloading your page.
+4. Ensure your Network Tab is open in Developer tools, and run the request by reloading your page.
-4. What are the values in the "Method" and "Status" columns?
+5. What are the values in the "Method" and "Status" columns?
 Compare these values to Step 0.
-5. Inspect the request.
-What are the values in the "Type" and "Initiator" columns?
+6. What are the values in the "Type" and "Initiator" columns?
 Compare these values to Step 0.

 Congratulations!
 You've made your first successful AJAX request!